FlakkenTime/fang_api/README.md

 HTTPS: `gunicorn --certfile=server.crt --keyfile=server.key src.fang_service:app`

 ## Direct testing
+Note the port can be changed in `resources/config.py`
 1. defang: `curl "http://localhost:8000/defang/HTTP://bad.url.com"`
 2. refang: `curl "http://localhost:8000/refang/hxxp://bad[.]url[.]com"`
+3. You can also use the above URLs in your browser.

 ## Unit testing.
 Unit tests can be run from the root of the git directory with the following command: `py.test`